This page may contain affiliate links for your convenience. Click here to read our full disclosure policy.

 - Border path mats I especially like this hardwood pathway!

-- Wood chips (so light, and easy to work with!)
+- Wood chips (this no mow lawn alternative is so light and easy to work with!)

 You might also enjoy this project, where I replaced my front lawn with wood chips: